NCarter3/project-notebook/December 7.md

 for your critique partners?
 How can they best help you?**

-We need to think about how to surface error, when, where, and how aggressivly.
+We need to think about how to surface error, when, where, and how aggressively.
 Obviously, this type of tool needs to be trusted.
 So, we need to make sure that when an error happens that it is recognized.
 However, as we are working with human inputs, there may be times that things do get misinterpreted or